jonbnewman/mobx-store-provider/docs/typescript.md

 export { AppStore, IAppStore };
 ```

-Then, in your component when calling [createStore](/api/createStore) you must inform typescript what type of `store` is being returned by using that stores associated `interface`:
+Then, in your component when calling the [createStore hook](/api/createStore) you must inform typescript what type is being returned by using that stores associated `interface` you defined for it:

 ```javascript
 // App.tsx